XerTheSquirrel/xerthesquirrel.github.io/squirreljme.md

 ## Mystify Your Squirrels!

 This is based on a screen saver from Windows 3.1, which has since been replaced in Windows, and as such it brings back much memories.
 Due to SpringCoat being an unoptimized pure interpreter the animation on the VM is a bit slow, so it has been sped up in this picture.
-The code which I have written includes the methods used to draw the actual lines that you see here.
+The code which I have written includes the methods used to draw the actual lines that you see here along with the API which enables you to draw graphics.

 ![Mystify Your Squirrels!](images/mystify_scaled.gif)